delight-im/PHP-Auth/README.md

 If your web server is behind a proxy server and `$_SERVER['REMOTE_ADDR']` only contains the proxy's IP address, you must pass the user's real IP address to the constructor in the fourth argument.
 The default is `null`.

+Should your database tables for this library need a common prefix, e.g. `my_users` instead of `users` (and likewise for the other tables), pass the prefix (e.g. `my_`) as the fifth parameter to the constructor.
+This is optional and the prefix is empty by default.

 ### Registration (sign up)

 ```php